A different approach to buyer persona creation

 The problems your clients face are the obstacles that keep them from achieving their goals.
 These challenges are the reason your business exists.
 They shape your product.
 You need to be the solution to the problems they face.

 As we said, you are the solution!
 Do you know what your persona’s needs are?
 Great!
 Then you should meet them!
 Whatever they lack, you offer.

 However, most needs have multiple solutions, so here you should iterate some solutions you could provide the customer with, based both on what problems they’re faced with and on your own industry and business focus.

 Wants & expectations

 In our day-to-day life, we don’t really differentiate between needs and wants.
-I could say “I need a purple phone” or “I want to have lunch” and I would have it completely backwards.
-The truth is that having a certain feature to a product is a want, while eating is a physiological need.
+I could say, “I need a purple phone” or “I want to have lunch,” and I would have it completely backward.
+The truth is that having a certain feature of a product is a want, while eating is a physiological need.

 The need is the purpose of the customers while buying a product, while the wants are the path they take to reach that purpose.